openvinotoolkit/training_extensions/pytorch_toolkit/image_classification/model_templates/custom-classification/README.md

 # Image classification

-Models that are able to classify images on CPU.
+Models that are able to classify images.

 | Model Name | Complexity (GFLOPs) | Size (Mp) | Top-1 on ImageNet (%) | Links |
 | ---        | ---                 | ---       | ---                   | ---                   |